 I still have 76 cents.

 I also wouldn’t recommend this site to aspiring bloggers, you’re better off focusing your creative efforts on your own blog.
-That being said, if you wanna bang out “100 Things You Never Knew You Could Do With a Grapefruit” for $20 because you’re broke in a foreign land, stones I would certainly not be throwing.
+That being said, if you wanna bang out “10 Things You Never Knew You Could Do With a Grapefruit” for $20 because you’re broke in a foreign land, stones I certainly would not be throwing.

 NiceTalk is a mobile English learning app that pays native English speakers to chat with Chinese students in a conversational manner.
 You don’t have to be a teacher or have any teaching experience since the app is designed to help students practice speaking English in an everyday way – like talking to a friend.
 A simple video chat app, you don’t need any special equipment for NiceTalk other than a phone/tablet & a stable internet connection.